-Chapter II contains literature reviews of phthalic anhydride processes, transition metal oxides, supported transition metal oxide catalysts on various reactions and effects of mixture on nonoxidation catalyst reaction.
+Chapter II contains literature reviews of phthalic anhydride process, transition metal oxide, supported transition metal oxide catalysts on various reactions and effect of mixture on nonoxidation catalyst reaction.

 The theory of this research, studies about the oxidation reaction and its possible mechanisms, the reaction of anhydrides, and the properties of transition metal oxides are presented in chapter III.